- What's On

 Dr Prentice, a psychiatric doctor in a private clinic, is attempting to interview – and seduce – would-be secretary Geraldine.
 Unwittingly surprised by his wife, he hides the girl.
 The affairs multiply as Mrs Prentice is seduced and blackmailed by young bellhop Nicholas Beckett, and promises him the secretarial post.
 When a government inspector arrives, closely followed by Sergeant Match who is in search of missing parts of Winston Churchill, chaos, cross-dressing and mistaken identity lead the charge.

-Your colourful designs could now be featured in the set of this year’s Made at Curve Christmas production, the regional premiere of Andrew Lloyd Webber‘s The Wizard of Oz!
+Your colourful designs could now be featured in the set of our Made at Curve Christmas production, the regional premiere of Andrew Lloyd Webber‘s The Wizard of Oz!

 Click here to find out more, and take a look at the inspiring and vibrant submissions we’ve already received in the gallery below.